As part of her commitment to being open and transparent, the Commissioner publishes information on how money is spent.

 The Commissioner has responsibility for setting a number of important grants that work to improve community safety on Merseyside.

-As of April 2015, the provision of referral and support services for victims will be divided, with some services being delivered nationally and others being provided on a regional basis.
+In April 2015, the provision of referral and support services for victims was divided, with some services being delivered nationally and others being provided on a regional basis.
+Responsibility for commissioning these services was given to Police Commissioners.

-For more information on how these servies are going to be split and the Commissioner's intentions for providing services regionally, please see the Commissioning page.
+For more information on how these servies were split and how the Commissioner has gone about providing services regionally, please see the Commissioning page.

 Spending over £500

-Details of all individual invoices, grant payments, expense payments and other transactions by both the Commissioner and the Chief Constable over £500 are provided under Spending over £500.
+As part of her commitment to transparency, the Commissioner publishes details of all individual invoices, grant payments, expense payments and other transactions by both her office and Merseyside Police which are over £500.

 Allowances and Expenses

-The Commissioner and Deputy have made the decision to claim no expenses other than standard rail fares when travelling outside of the region.
+The Commissioner has made the decision to claim no expenses other than standard rail fares when travelling outside of the region.

 All these fares are detailed, alongside a full allowances, expenses, travel and subsistence policy on the Commissioner's Allowances and Expenses page.